docker build --rm --tag gluster-s3 .

-Let us see how to run gluster-swift inside a docker container.
+Let us see how to run gluster-s3 inside a docker container.

 On the host machine, mount one or more gluster volumes under the directory